Skip to main content

 Program Details

-The Social Innovation Accelerator empowers social entrepreneurs to refine their business plan, build capacity and scale their ventures to drive impact in education, income and health across North Texas.
+The Social Innovation Accelerator empowers social entrepreneurs to refine what’s working in their model, strengthen their pathway to growth and financial sustainability, and grow their ventures to drive measurable impact in education, income and health across North Texas.

 Each year, we invite up to 10 organizations to become fellows of the Accelerator.
-The program includes three components:
+The program includes four components:

 #1